 Our Inspector's view

 A large static site, adjacent to the beach, with touring facilities including fully serviced pitches and hardstandings.
 This holiday centre offers excellent recreational and leisure activities including an indoor pool, archery range, climbing wall, lake coarse fishing and a 9-hole golf course.
-Added in 2022 – The Adventure Village that offers bungee trampoline, aerial adventures, crazy golf, bike hire and more.
+There is also an Adventure Village that offers bungee trampoline, aerial adventures, crazy golf, bike hire and more.
 The Carousel bar and restaurant with its unique fairground theme is popular, along with several very good takeaway food options such as Burger King® and Papa John's®.
+A recent addition is the Sports Bar and its many TVs.
 Dogs are welcome and can enjoy the obstacle course at the 'Bark Yard'.

 Features